The Coral Bay Crochet Mesh Net Top is a free and easy crochet pattern that is made to measure, size inclusive and beginner friendly.

 Row 4: ch1, 1sc in first sc, *3sc in next ch-3sp, 1 sc in next sc, rep from * to end.
 Turn

-It’s a great time to check if you are completely happy with the width of the sweater before you crochet any further.
-You may want to hold it up against you after 4 rows of crochet to see if you are happy with the width of the sweater.
+It’s a great time to do an intuitive check to see if you are completely happy with the width of the sweater before you crochet any further.
+You may want to hold it up against you after 4 rows of crochet to check the width of the sweater.
 If it’s perfect keep going.
 If you would like to make changes to the width, it is best to start again increasing or decreasing the number of chains that you originally used.

 Row 5: repeat row 2